-I was very surprised that I could enter the structure by using the IC card: more than in a museum, one feels like entering a real station.
+We were very surprised that we could enter the structure by using the IC card: more than in a museum, one feels like entering a real station.

 In the railway history section some old locomotives are shown together with a passengers car, built with rare original materials: here you can step on and take pictures.

-On the second floor, where many models are displayed, I got a clear idea about the huge variety of Japanese trains: Japan Railways’s ones (JR) have remarkably changed during the years.
+On the second floor, where many models are displayed, we got a clear idea about the huge variety of Japanese trains: Japan Railways’s ones (JR) have remarkably changed during the years.

 Around the diorama section many elementary students were gathering: it was probably a year-end school trip.
-I remember I felt very jealous, wishing I could have had such lessons too as a kid!
+We felt very jealous, wishing we could have had such lessons too as kids.

 The diorama show is actually fascinating, with train shapes running in that wide mini-landscape.

-When I visited the museum a rare car of Shinkansen E5 car was being displayed: a part of the latest Shinkansen technology, not yet launched, was right there before my eyes: I will never forget the feeling of surprise!
+When we visited the museum a rare car of Shinkansen E5 car was being displayed: a part of the latest Shinkansen technology, not yet launched, was right there before my eyes: we will never forget the feeling of surprise!

 The museum hosts a railway simulator too: several joysticks and handles make you understand how complicated is to actually ride a train, even if local.